What Is An Introvert?

 1. Spending time by yourself helps you feel recharged.

 When you feel overwhelmed by other people, retreating for some alone time is one of the best ways to help you feel renewed.
-Where extroverts (also spelled extroverts) gain energy from social interactions, introverts have to expend energy when socializing.
+Where extroverts (also spelled extroverts) gain energy from social interactions, introverts must expend energy when socializing.

 Introverts typically do not enjoy socializing with people that they do not know well.
 However, they do enjoy spending time with a small group of very close friends and family members.
 While their social circle tends to be smaller, these relationships tend to be very deep and long-lasting.